The Pilgrim's Regress: Overview of text

-Turning back and going South along the road, he meets Mr. Broad who represents a “modernizing religion which is friends with the World and goes on no pilgrimages.”
-At last, John reaches the house of Wisdom who teaches him what is lacking from notable philosophies of the 20th century which to Lewis were the Idealist Philosophy, Materialism, and Hegelianism.
+Turning back and going South along the road, John and Vertue meets Mr. Broad, who represents a “modernizing religion which is friends with the World and goes on no pilgrimages.”
+At last, John reaches the house of Wisdom, who teaches him what is lacking from notable philosophies of the 20th century, which to Lewis were the Idealist Philosophy, Materialism and Hegelianism.

-Continuing along the canyon, he runs into a Man from whom he learns that he must accept Grace or die.
-He had wondered if he could live by Philosophy or Pantheistic beliefs, but after accepting Grace he feels obligated to acknowledge the existence of the Landlord.
-He doesn’t want to do this though since he wants to call his soul his own, but if he does acknowledge the Landlord then he’ll have no privacy or superiority over anything.
+Continuing along the canyon, he encounters a Man from whom he learns that he must accept Grace or die.
+He had wondered if he could live by Philosophy or Pantheistic beliefs, but after accepting Grace he feels obliged - against his own inclination - to acknowledge the existence of the Landlord.
+He fears that, by submitting to the Landlord, he must abandon his search for the Island, and instead follow the Landlord's wishes.

 After moving on from the Man he discovers a hermit named History.
-History tells John that not everyone has as clear visions of the Islands but they receive pictures that prove similar.
-Some don’t have the benefit of Mother Kirk but the Landlord stirs up pictures and sweet desires to lead them there.
+History tells John that not everyone has as clear visions of the Islands, but they receive pictures that prove similar.
+Others - the Shepherd People, representing Jews - have no pictures but instead have Rules.
+The hermit tells him that "sweet desire" and the Rules are opposite ends of the same thing.

 John wants to leave but Reason will not let him and leads him to Mother Kirk.
 Mother Kirk instructs him to dive into a pool of water.
-John says that he doesn’t know how but then learns that diving is only the art of ceasing to do anything.
-After diving, he then finds the Island and discovers that it is only the other side of the Mountains which he has known his whole life in Puritania.
+John replies that he does not know how, but then learns that diving is only the art of ceasing to do anything.
+After diving, he comes to a land where the Island is very close, but across a body of water, and there are no ships.
+He is told that it is only the other side of the same Mountains which he has known his whole life in Puritania.

-The Regress portion of the title now comes into play as John journeys back home and now sees everything in a new light and sees how the road he took is a knife’s edge between Heaven and Hell.
+The Regress portion of the title now comes into play as John journeys back home and now sees everything in a new light, and sees how the road he took is on a knife-edge between Heaven and Hell.

-Reception and Criticisms
+Reception and criticisms

-The years after publication, the book found mixed reviews.
+In the years after its first publication, the book found mixed reviews.
 George Sayer found it remarkable how acutely Lewis could diagnose and explain the weaknesses of contemporary doctrine.

 Others, however, found difficulties, and Lewis wrote a preface in the third edition to help explain more of what he meant.
 He criticized himself for “needless obscurity and an uncharitable temper.”
 He also admits that he had a specific idea of Romanticism that was much different from the rest of the world's.
 He also mistook his protagonist, John, as a relatable everyman.
-He said he was wrong in thinking that most people came to Christ the way he did.
+He said he was wrong in thinking that most people came to Christ the way he had done.

 Philip and Carol Zaleski criticize Lewis for populating his book with straw men.
 They said that his characters were not personifications but pet peeves.
 This was Lewis at his least charitable and he made too strong a case for his conversion.
 They say the experience taught Lewis to wear his allegory a little more lightly.